styled-components/styled-components/docs/api.md

 - `Rule` (`String`): Any CSS rule
 - `Interpolation` (`String`|`Function`|`Object`): If this is a string, we take it as-is.
 If this is a function, we pass in the props passed to the component as the first (and only) argument.
 If this is an object, we interpret it as inline styles.

+The properties that are passed into an interpolated function get attached a special property, `theme`. `theme` has another property called `update()`, and it allows you to get and set themes from parent components.

 #### Examples

 ```JS